priyankam22/DATA-512-Human-Centered-Data-Science/data-512-a2/README.md

 The data and code required for reproducing this analysis are available in this repository under the below folder structure.

-1) **data folder** - This folder contains all the raw data files used for analysis and the final prepared dataset.
+1) **data** - This folder contains all the raw data files used for analysis and the final prepared dataset.

 	*page_data.csv* : This is the Wikipedia articles dataset from Figshare.

 	*wiki_articles_country_pop.csv* : This is the final merged dataset which has been created by merging and cleaning data from 		above two datasets including the quality of articles from ORES.
 This dataset can be created using the code in the IPython 		notebook OR it can be used directly for the final analysis steps to esnure dull reproducibility.

 2) **code** - This folder has all the code required for thr analysis.